QuiteAFancyEmerald/QuiteAFancyEmerald/README.md

 **Quite A Fancy Emerald#0001** is my discord if you feel like talking.

+On a serious note though I have worked on various projects including Holy Unblocker.

 Overall though I mostly like to do fun projects in my free time.
-Web Development is an interest of mine and I love modding games.
-On a serious note though I have worked on various projects including Holy Unblocker (my most recent one) as well as a mod called More Biomes Plus with more to come.

 **Fun Fact: I'm an Emerald.
 A fancy one. :)**